-The extensive Forest Ramble nature playground is set in the peaceful greenery of Jurong’s Lakeside Gardens, which opened in April.
-It will appeal to both younger and older kids, with many different swings, two long flying foxes, rope bridges, in-ground trampolines, sand and water play tables, log and rope obstacle courses and a large climbing structure with several long slides.
+This expansive nature playground is set in the peaceful greenery of Jurong’s Lakeside Gardens.
+It will appeal to both younger and older kids, with different swings, two long flying foxes, rope bridges, in-ground trampolines, sand and water play tables, log and rope obstacle courses and a large climbing structure with several long slides.

 Jewel Canopy Park, Changi Airport

 Jewel’s top floor is a 14,000 sqm play wonderland.
 The Canopy Park on L5 features the art installation ‘Discovery Slides’, which doubles as a climbing and sliding structure, and there’s ‘Foggy Bowls’ that lets kids wander among puffs of cloud and hide away in gentle bowls of mist and an animal themed ‘Topiary Walk’ and colourful Petal Garden.
 Separate charges apply for the hedge and mirror maze, bouncing and walking Sky Nets and the Canopy Bridge.
 Wear comfortable covered shoes with shorts or pants.